wells-wood-research/de-stress/README.md

 Rosetta requires a commercial licence to install.
 In the future, we will offer a version of DE-STRESS without Rosetta but that is not available yet.

+Also, make sure you have the most up to date version of docker and docker-compose.

 ## Local install of headless DE-STRESS

 First create a virtual environment for running headless destress.